theankitgaurav/dev-toolbox/README.md

 # Dev Toolbox ⚙️
 Handy menu bar app to serve as swiss-army knife for devs

 Plugin script to be used with the xbar/swiftbar framework.
+Using it is as simple as copying text and clicking on the action to be performed from the menu.
+By default, the result is saved back to clipboard.

 ## Screenshots